norberto-enomoto/spring-boot-rest-user-crud-tutorial-1/Readme.md

-# Restful CRUD API for a simple User-CRUD application using Spring Boot, Mysql, JPA and Hibernate and swigger 2.
+# Restful CRUD API for a simple User-CRUD application using Spring Boot, Mysql, JPA and Hibernate and swagger 2.

-Create Restful CRUD API for a simple User-CRUD application using Spring Boot, Mysql, JPA and Hibernate and swigger 2.
+Create Restful CRUD API for a simple User-CRUD application using Spring Boot, Mysql, JPA and Hibernate and swagger 2.

 ## Requirements